Generic Name: apremilast (a PRE mi last)

 What is apremilast?

-Apremilast is used to treat the symptoms of active psoriatic arthritis in adults.
+Apremilast is used to treat active psoriatic arthritis in adults.

 Apremilast may also be used for purposes not listed in this medication guide.